-- Identify organizations engaging in talent recruitment that are linked to the Chinese central and local governments or to the Chinese Communist Party (CCP). - Require their registration as foreign agents, and track their activities in the United States and worldwide, sharing information with allies and partners where appropriate. - Focus on early warning and enforcement to prevent illicit transfers of technology and hold those engaged in such activities accountable. - Enhance counterintelligence capabilities, increasing funding and personnel where necessary, including by augmenting language and technical expertise. - Engage in outreach to companies and universities to ensure their understanding of policies, and appropriate precautions for the protection of sensitive technologies. - Consider reestablishing the now-disbanded FBI National Security Higher Education Advisory Board or a similar mechanism to facilitate and institutionalize such engagements. - Review recent and ongoing research and commercial partnerships on prioritized technologies that involve support and funding from foreign militaries, governments or state-owned/supported enterprises, evaluating the dual-use risks and potential externalities in each case. - Create an advisory board of scientists who can provide an independent assessment and perspective on cases in which the facts or nature of scientific activities are unclear or disputed.
+- Identify incubators and organizations engaging in talent recruitment that are linked to the Chinese central and local governments or to the Chinese Communist Party (CCP). - Monitor their activities in the United States and worldwide, and/or require their registration as foreign agents when applicable, while sharing information with allies and partners where appropriate. - Focus on early warning and enforcement to prevent illicit transfers of technology and hold those engaged in such activities accountable. - Enhance counterintelligence capabilities, increasing funding and personnel where necessary, including by augmenting language and technical expertise. - Engage in outreach to companies and universities to ensure their understanding of policies, and appropriate precautions for the protection of sensitive technologies. - Consider reestablishing the now-disbanded FBI National Security Higher Education Advisory Board or a similar mechanism to facilitate and institutionalize such engagements.304 - Review recent and ongoing research and commercial partnerships on prioritized technologies that involve support and funding from foreign militaries, governments or state-owned/supported enterprises, evaluating the dual-use risks and potential externalities in each case. - Create an advisory board of scientists who can provide an independent assessment and perspective on cases in which the facts or nature of scientific activities are unclear or disputed. - Introduce safeguards to ensure that the enforcement of U.S. laws and policies is undertaken in a manner that is appropriately balanced. - Ensure that students or scientists who are suspected of having violated U.S. laws or regulations receive due process through a careful evaluation of the totality of the circumstances. - Undertake an independent assessment of past incidents in which U.S. law enforcement, counterintelligence, and/or indictments have been mistaken or wrongly charged against individuals later determined to be innocent of wrongdoing.305

-- Introduce safeguards to ensure that the enforcement of U.S. laws and policies is undertaken in a manner that is appropriately balanced. - Ensure that students or scientists who are suspected of having violated U.S. laws or regulations receive due process through a careful evaluation of the totality of the circumstances. - Undertake an independent assessment of past incidents in which U.S. law enforcement, counterintelligence, and/or indictments have been mistaken or wrongly charged against individuals later determined to be innocent of wrongdoing. - Commit to transparency and accountability about the findings, and actively implement changes that are deemed necessary. - Create mechanisms for intelligence-sharing and enhanced collaboration with allies and partners in response to the common challenge of tech transfer. - Establish a regular working group among the "Five Eyes," as well as select allies and partners, to discuss best practices and lessons learned in responding to issues of tech transfer, as well as more rapidly exchange timely information about current threats.
+- Commit to transparency and accountability about the findings, and actively implement changes that are deemed necessary. - Create mechanisms for intelligence-sharing and enhanced collaboration with allies and partners in response to the common challenges of tech transfer and industrial espionage. - Establish a regular working group among the "Five Eyes," as well as select allies and partners, to discuss best practices and lessons learned in responding to issues of tech transfer, as well as more rapidly exchange timely information about current threats.

 ELSA B. KANIA